elinorbengayev/elinorbengayev.github.io/implicit_measures_dashboard_doc.md

 First and foremost, to get started working on the project, please install the minno-server following [this guide](https://docs.google.com/document/d/1ZbobgBbhOvoREsod0ms4BYWDsafiIQozZJBDmKfptYI).
 It will get you all the Dahboard files, both server and client sides, but you will only need the client side ('dashboard' directory) and a specific part of it.

-For running the dashboard in the working environment, enter this command:
+To run the dashboard in the working environment and to update changes, enter this command:
 ```
 npm run watch
 ```